What is the standard deduction amount for 2022 and 2021? The IRS updated the number and it’s a little bit higher this year.

 When filing income taxes, taxpayers can choose to either itemize tax deductions, or take the standard tax deduction amount.
 The IRS adjusts how much the standard deduction is each year based upon inflation.
 The 2022 standard tax deduction amount is a bit higher than the 2021 deduction amount for most taxpayers because of limited inflation.

-Remember, even though you will be filling your taxes in early 2021, those tax returns are for the year 2020, so use the 2020 standard deduction amount on taxes you work on in first quarter of 2022.
+Remember, even though you will be filling your taxes in early 2022, those tax returns are for the year 2021, so use the 2021 standard deduction amount on taxes you work on in first quarter of 2022.
 When you file your taxes in early 2022, those taxes are for your income and deductions in 2021.

 As usual, there are different deduction values depending upon how you file your income taxes.